 - Keloid Scars: Very similar to Hypertrophic Scars, Keloid Scars are much thicker and surrounded by darker skin that appears red or brown.
 These types of scars can also itch and cause pain.

-Today, we will be looking at the treatments available to you for acne scars and some home remedies that can help you manage it as well.
+Today, we will be looking at the treatments available for acne scars and some home remedies that can help you manage them as well.